FRBC Tour January 2026

-The wonderful and supremely knowledgeable Argentine botanist Marcela Ferreyra will be our guide again for this trip.
-During the first part of the trip, we will be visiting some of Marcela's favorite places in the mountains of northern Argentine Patagonia where our focus will be on alpine wildflowers (especially rosulate violets, one of Marcela's specialties).
-Then we will cross to Chile, where we will head south, exploring the incredible Valdivian forests and alpine zones of the central Chilean Andes.
-Along the way we will visit and stay in many charming towns and destinations, and learn as well about the history and culture of this very unique part of the world.
-For more information (and lots of photos!) please email us to receive a copy of the detailed itinerary of the upcoming trip.
+The wonderful and supremely knowledgeable Argentine botanist Marcela Ferreyra served as our guide again for this trip.
+During the first part of the trip, we visited some of Marcela's favorite places in the mountains of northern Argentine Patagonia where we focused on alpine wildflowers (including rosulate violets, one of Marcela's specialties).
+Then we crossed to Chile, where we headed south, exploring the incredible Valdivian forests and alpine zones of the central Chilean Andes.
+Along the way we visited many charming towns and destinations, and learned more about the history and culture of this unique part of the world.

-Also check out FRBC’s Fall 2025 newsletters for a series of trip reports about a section of last year's Chile trip, written by Cody, with many more photos and botanical details about the region.
+Also check out these FRBC newsletters for trip reports about a section of FRBC's Chile trip in 2025, written by Cody, with many more photos and botanical details about the region.

 Volcanic Heritage: 2025 Andes Tour Journal Part 1